 We hope this website will help guide the way for you.

 An expat travel lifestyle in retirement is possible – and it’s fun!

 Benefit from our experience.
 Get answers here.

-Learn how to retire early and travel the world through our newsletter.
+More info on how to retire early and travel the world

 We share additional information about our adventures in our newsletter.
 We include destinations around the world, financial breakdowns, our experiences with health care overseas, and more.

 We also share what we learn about the fascinating countries and cultures we visit, as well as updates on our travel plans, travel news regarding the pandemic, and more.